gost-dom/generators/README.md

 This library is a wrapper on top of [Jennifer](https://github.com/dave/jennifer)

-Jennifer is a comprehensive library for generating go code generators, but I did not agree with the design choices in the interface.
+Jennifer is a comprehensive library for generating go code generators, but there are design decisions I would have made differently

-- Jennifer has an imperative API, i.e. it mutates values
+- Expose a more declarative API
-- IMHO, the API Jennifer exposes is too low-level
+- Expose a higher level of abstraction

 ### Declarative vs. Imperative